Let’s get one thing out of the way before we begin: this isn’t going to be one of those articles.

 Of course, do be aware that the majority of people aren’t using Facebook as a dating service and may not appreciate aggressive flirting, especially if they’ve never met you in person.

-Interestingly, Thailand was one of just two countries selected for beta testing of Facebook’s forthcoming dating service late last year.
+Interestingly, Thailand was one of just two countries selected for beta testing of Facebook’s dating service.

 It’s still a little early for it to be a viable option as of this year, but it’s something for singles dissatisfied with the other dating apps to keep an eye on.